Books I have co-authored

 Eventually the mouse and keyboard will be replaced as our primary way of interfacing with the digital world by something else.
 Voice input, and pen/finger based touch screens are the most well-known candidates but there are several other more advanced technologies being developed.

-One example is I-Tech’s Virtual Keyboard (introduced in 2005) with a red laser [...]
+One example is I-Tech’s Virtual Keyboard (introduced in 2005) with a red laser that projects a keyboard on to any surface.
+You type and the sensors will detect […]

 What will happen to society and the individual if everything is remembered forever and nothing is forgotten?
 This thought-provoking question is addressed by Viktor Mayer-Schönberger (information policy professor, National University of Singapore) in the book “Delete: The Virtue of Forgetting in the Digital Age” (Princeton Univ.
 Press 2009).
 His pessimistic answer is that: